wp-media/imagify-plugin/readme.txt

 = Will the original images be deleted? =

-No. Imagify automatically replaces the images with an optimized image.
+No. Imagify automatically replaces the original images with an optimized image.
 The backup option allows you to keep the original images and restore them with one click.

 = Is it possible to re-optimize images with a different level? =

 Yes.
-By activating the backup option in the plugin, you can re-optimize each image with a different image compression level.
+By activating the backup option in the plugin, you can re-optimize each compressed image with a different image compression level.

 = What happens when the plugin is disabled? =